roman-milk/roman-milk.github.io/merrily-laci-and-me.md

+===

- ****** Merrily, Laci and Me ****** byJust_Plain_Bob© "I'll call a lawyer first thing in the morning.
+"I'll call a lawyer first thing in the morning.
 Make a list of what you want to take with you and start packing.
 I'm moving you out when I get home from work.
 Sleep on the couch.
 I don't want you bringing your lover's stink into my bedroom."

  That night when I got home from work I found dinner ready and waiting for me complete with two bottles of wine opened and on the sideboard 'breathing' (Lacy was really into the wine thing).
 Lacy was waiting in a sexy black lacy thing and high heels.
 I took one look at her and said, "I thought I told you to pack."